-Securities registered pursuant to Section 12(g) of the Act:

-Indicate by check mark if Natural Alternatives International, Inc. (NAI) is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act of 1933.

-Yes No

-Indicate by check mark if NAI is not required to file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934. ☐ Yes ☒ No

-Indicate by check mark whether NAI (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that NAI was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ☒ Yes ☐ No

-Indicate by check mark whether NAI has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that NAI was required to submit and post such files). ☒ Yes ☐ No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of NAI's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ☐

-Indicate by check mark whether NAI is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company, or an emerging growth company.
+Socurities region stered pursuant to Section 12(g d of the Act.
+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.01 par value per share NAII Nasdaq Stock Market Indicate by check mark if Natural Alternatives International, Inc. ☐ Yes ☑ No (NAI) is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act of 1933.
+Indicate by check mark if NAI is not required to file reports pursu uant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934. \square Yes \boxtimes No Indicate by check mark whether NAI (1)has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that NAI was required to file such reports), and (2)has been subject to such filing requirements for the past 9 days.
+Yes No Indicate by check mark whether NAI has submitted electronically during the preceding 12 months (or for such shorter period that N , , 1 0 Indicate by check mark if disclosure of delinquent filers pursuant of NAI's knowledge, in definitive proxy or information statement K . \square 9 Indicate by check mark whether NAI is a large accelerated filer, a growth company. an accelerated filer, a non-acceler ated filer or a smaller reporting company, or an emerging

-Large accelerated filer \square Accelerated filer \square Emerging Growth Company \square Non-accelerated filer \square Smaller reporting company \boxtimes
+Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether NAI is a shell company (as defined in Rule 12b-2 of the Exchange Act): ☐ Yes ☒ No

-The aggregate market value of NAI's common stock held by non-affiliates of NAI as of the last business day of NAI's most recently completed second fiscal quarter (December 29, 2017) was approximately \$55,042,778 (based on the closing sale price of \$10.30 reported by Nasdaq on December 29, 2017).
+Table of Contents If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether NAI is a shell company (as defined in Rule 12b-2 of the Exchange Act): □ Yes ☑ No The aggregate market value of NAI's common stock held by non-affiliates of NAI as of the last business day of NAI's most recently completed second fiscal quarter (December 31, 2018) was approximately \$54,141,271 (based on the closing sale price of \$9.83 reported by Nasdaq on December 31, 2018).
 For this purpose, the shares subject to an irrevocable proxy in favor of the NAI Board of Directors, and all of the shares held by NAI's officers, and directors, and their affiliates were assumed to be common stock held by affiliates of NAI.

-As of September 18, 2018, 7,563,409 shares of NAI's common stock were outstanding, net of 1,098,268 treasury shares.

-DOCUMENTS INCORPORATED BY REFERENCE

-Part III (Items 10, 11, 12, 13 and 14) of this Form 10-K incorporates by reference portions of NAI's definitive proxy statement for its Annual Meeting of Stockholders to be held December 7, 2018, to be filed on or before October 29, 2018.
+AS 01 September 10, 2013, 7,223,072 shares of 1974 s common stock were outstanding, net of 1,020,003 fleasury shares.
+DOCUMENTS INCORPORATED BY REFERENCE Part III (Items 10, 11, 12, 13 and 14) of this Form 10-K incorporates by reference portions of NAI's definitive proxy statement for its Annual Meeting of Stockholders to be held December 6, 2019, to be filed on or before October 29, 2019.